William Landsborough: Biography

-Later life
+In August 1861, he was placed in charge of one of the four parties sent out to search for the lost explorers, Burke and Wills.

-William and Caroline Landsborough returned to Australia in late 1864 to discover that while they were away their property in Broad Sound, Glen Prairie, had been sold under mysterious circumstances.
+William and his wife Caroline returned to Australia in late 1864 to discover that while they were away their property in Broad Sound, Glen Prairie, had been sold under mysterious circumstances.
 The Landsborough River Company was also experiencing financial difficulties.
-In 1869 after years of drought and with facing increasing debt, Landsborough finally handed over his shareholdings in the company to Morehead and Young.
+In 1869, after years of drought and with facing increasing debt, Landsborough finally handed over his shareholdings in the company to Morehead and Young.

 Landsborough was made a Life Member of the Queensland Legislative Council in 1865 but served for only one session.
 Looking for employment, towards the end of 1865 he was appointed Commissioner of Crown Lands, Police Magistrate and Sub Collector of Customs for the district of Burke in the Gulf country.
 Finding the township of Burketown riddled with fever, he made Sweers Island in the Gulf of Carpentaria his headquarters.
 His wife and two children joined him soon afterwards, living on Sweers Island, and from there he did much local exploring.

-Landsborough and his wife Caroline had a third child while living at Sweers Island, whom they named Sweersena.
-Caroline died of tuberculosis in Sydney in 1869.

-In September 1870, Landsborough returned to Brisbane.
-In June 1872, he was made Inspector of Brands for the Moreton district and held this position for the remainder of his life.

-In 1873 William married Maria Theresa Carr, a widow with two sons.
-Together they had another three sons.

 In 1882, the Queensland parliament voted Landsborough £2000 for his services as an explorer, and with this he purchased a pastoral property near present-day Caloundra which he named Loch Lamerough.
 He died and was buried there in March 1886.
 On 13 June 1913, his widow had him reburied at Toowong Cemetery in Brisbane.

 Legacy

-William Landsborough was in the vanguard of exploration in northern and eastern Queensland in the middle of the 19th century, his explorations resulting in the opening up of vast areas of northern and north-eastern Australia to settlement.
-As a result, there are numerous places named after William Landsborough, including:
+Landsborough was in the vanguard of exploration in northern and eastern Queensland in the middle of the 19th century, his explorations resulting in the opening up of vast areas of northern and north-eastern Australia to settlement.
+As a result, there are numerous places named after Landsborough, including: